Powerlearnproject/se-day1-assignment-ajewoleOlugbenga/SE_Day1_SDLC_Phases.md

-**Phases of the Software Development Life Cycle (SDLC):**

-The phases include requirement analysis, design, implementation, testing, deployment, and maintenance.
+The phases of the Software Development Life Cycle (SDLC) include requirement gathering, system design, implementation, testing, deployment, and maintenance.